fl01/pathfinder-wotr-multiplayer/README.md

 - Game Version/DLC/Mods should match across players.

 ### How to connect
 It works with a `Direct IP` connection by default.
-This means you either have a public IP or use network emulators (Hamachi, ZeroTier/Radmin VPN/anything you like) to be able to connect.
-Default networking configuration covers the most common needs, but you are free to configure specifics in the Settings -> Multiplayer tab.
+This means you either need a public IP or have to use network emulators (Hamachi, ZeroTier, Radmin VPN, or anything you like) to be able to connect.
+The default networking configuration covers the most common needs, but you are free to configure specific settings in **Settings → Multiplayer**.

-However, you could select the `Share Game Online` option when hosting a game.
-That uses the selected server to provide a "Game Code" connection.
-The host will receive a Game Code (visible on the lobby screen) that can be used to connect.
-Game Code allows you to establish `P2P connection` aka direct connection without the need to be in the same network.
-The downside is that this might not be available for everyone simply because of network equipment/configuration.
+Additionally, you can select the `Share Game Online` option when hosting a game.
+This uses the selected server to provide a `Game Code` connection.
+The host will receive a Game Code (visible on the lobby screen) that can be used by others to connect.
+A Game Code allows you to establish a `P2P connection` (a direct connection) without the need to be on the same network.
+The downside is that this may not work for everyone due to network equipment or configuration.

-There is only one "official" server available as of now, which is hosted in the EU, but it could be used anywhere as it doesn't affect your "final" in-game latency whatsoever
+There is only one "official" server available as of now, hosted in the EU, but it can be used from anywhere since it doesn't affect your actual in-game latency whatsoever.

-Anyway, in case of any issues with P2P itself or official server (it could be bugged/overloaded/shutdown/etc) your only option is to rely on `Direct IP` + network emulators option.
+In any case, if you encounter issues with P2P itself or the official server (it could be bugged, overloaded, offline, etc.), your only option is to rely on `Direct IP` together with network emulators.

 More details regarding p2p server/hosting your own server is available [here](/docs/about.md#game-codes)